The64thGamer/cheeseepedia/content/wiki/Physical Fitness.md

 ##Helen Henny's Hollywood - Arnold Schwarzenegger

 ## Trivia: ##

-Charlie Rockit makes an appearance during Tighten Up
+* Charlie Rockit makes an appearance during Tighten Up
+* This marks the final usage of the original Cyberstar 8 Minute Countdown.